 Can I order pictures for exhibitions via the Digital Picture Archive?
 No, it is not possible to order for exhibitions via the Digital Picture Archive.
-Please proceed as follows: - Please fill in, sign and return the “Request of Use” form (via fax +49 (0)261-505430 or scanned via e-mail firstname.lastname@example.org).
+Please proceed as follows: - Please fill in, sign and return the “Request of Use” form (via fax +49 (0)261-505430 or scanned via e-mail email@example.com).
 Please find our address and phone number here. - Please provide us with information regarding where the exhibition will take place (town, museum), the start and the end date of the exhibition, its theme and which institution (organization) will be responsible for the exhibition. - Please send your order in the following form: [reference number] OR [reference number].
-For example: Bild 146-1984-062-04 OR Bild 183-1990-0518-028 OR B 145 Bild-F008112-0015 - For providing you the pictures, we charge a minimum of 15,34 EUR (see Kostenverordnung, No. 3.).
-If your order includes incorrect or missing reference numbers, we will charge an additional fee of 15,34 EUR per each half an hour of additional research. - If pictures need to be scanned in a higher resolution (max.
-600dpi on DIN A 4), we charge 15,34 EUR for every half an hour work plus a service fee. - The use of pictures in exhibitions itself is free of charge.
-Please note that this is NOT the case with pictures of the Bundespresseamt (to be distinguished through the watermark: Bundesregierung)
+For example: Bild 146-1984-062-04 OR Bild 183-1990-0518-028 OR B 145 Bild-F008112-0015 The pictures will be sent to you via e-mail or BArchBox.
+Therefore we may charge, depending on the effort, fees according to No. 1.1.2. of our cost regulation.
+For re-scans in higher resolution (max 600 dpi) we charge fees according to No. 1.2.3.

 What should I do if I have forgotten my user name and/or password?
 To receive a new password or your forgotton user name, please proceed as follows: - Go to “Login” (www.bild.bundesarchiv.de/dba/en/login - Please enter your e-mail address in the field “Password/user name forgotten” and press the “confirm” button. - If your e-mail address is registered in the Digital Picture Archive, the system will send you a new password and inform you about your user name.
 After login with the provided data, you should change the new password under "My account" > "Change password" (your new password must contain at least 8 characters!).